Gain Confidence When Speaking

 So armor yourself with the best chuckle-worthy jokes from the internet and prepare to blow your audience away with humor!

 This one is tricky as it needs you to be an expert at what you speak.
-Not an expert on the topic you speak, or amongst the audience you speak to, just an expert at what you speak.
+Not an expert on the topic you speak or amongst the audience you talk to, just an expert at what you speak.

 - Researched your content well, so it is factually

-- Practiced plenty in front of a mirror until you’re convinced about what you speak.
+- Practice plenty in front of a mirror until you’re convinced about what you speak.

 - Prepared to learn more, possibly from the audience.
 (It can always happen).

 You see, most of us shy away from speaking in front of an audience due to our fear of judgment.
-But if you’ve been asked to speak, then it means that at least somebody thinks you’re good enough.
+But if someone asks you to speak, somebody thinks you’re good enough.
 Work with that while you keep your mind open to learning from another.

-You’re more likely to step off course when you have no clear course of path.
+You’re more likely to step off course without a clear course path.
 So design your speaking tryst into a clear structure.
-At the least, you should have:
+At the least, you should have the following:

 - A short but captivating introduction.

-- The significance of the topic: Why is it important to the audience and to you?
+- The topic’s significance: Why is it essential to the audience and you?

 - Details about your topic.